 If you think you may be ready to get started, contact our office any time for your free, New Client Informational & Intake Call.

-If you're sure DGVE law is the right firm for you and you want the best choice of appointment times for your personalized, paid consultation with Attorney Danielle G. Van Ess, you can also request to schedule your Peace of Mind Planning Session as our calendar tends to book up quickly.
+If you're sure DGVE law is the right firm for you and you want the best choice of appointment times for your personalized, paid consultation with Attorney Danielle G. Van Ess, you can contact our office to schedule your Peace of Mind Planning Session as our calendar tends to book up quickly.

 If you already have a Will, Trust, Health Care Proxy, Living Will, Power of Attorney, or other estate planning legal documents prepared more than a few years ago or in another state that you want to better understand, we can review those for you and explain them plainly to help make sure they will still work the way you want.
-You can request a Wills, Trusts, & Estate Plan Review meeting here.
+Contact us to schedule your Wills, Trusts, & Estate Plan Review meeting.